 Atraxia Law is informing firefighters and military personnel who were stationed on one of the military bases below, either alone or with your family members, for one year or longer and subsequently developed any type of cancer, may have the right to file a claim and be compensated:

 The PFAS chemicals have been linked with a significantly high risk of developing cancer when people are exposed to them.
 Studies have found that PFAS chemicals exhibit the same harmful qualities as carcinogens that affect cell DNA, weaken the immune system, induce inflammation, cause cell proliferation, and affect communication between cells.

 Firefighters, U.S. military service members, airport workers, and others exposed to dangerous chemicals in aqueous film-forming foam solutions may face an increased risk of cancer caused by the accumulation of toxic chemicals in the body.

 The U.S. Environmental Protection Agency (EPA) and the International Agency for Research on Cancer has determined that there is some evidence that PFAS can cause:

 Have you been exposed to PFAS-based firefighting foam and diagnosed with cancer?
-If yes, you may have legal grounds to file a claim and be entitled to compensation.
+If yes, you may have grounds to file a claim and receive compensation.